It's Time to DISCOVER MET in NSCLC

 MET Gene Amplification

-*Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Non-Small Cell lung Cancer V.7.2024. © National Comprehensive Cancer Network, Inc. 2024.
+*Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Non-Small Cell Lung Cancer V.3.2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed June 26, 2024.
+Accessed March 31, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.
-The definition of high-level MET amplification is evolving and may differ according to the assay used for testing.
-For NGS based results, a copy number greater than 10 is consistent with high-level MET amplification.10

-ex14=exon 14; FDA=Food and Drug Administration; HGF=hepatocyte growth factor; MET=mesenchymal-epithelial transition; NGS=next-generation sequencing; NSCLC=non-small cell lung cancer.
+ex14=exon 14; FISH=fluorescence in situ hybridization; HGF=hepatocyte growth factor; MET=mesenchymal-epithelial transition; NGS=next-generation sequencing; NSCLC=non-small cell lung cancer; RT-PCR=reverse transcription polymerase chain reaction.

 METex14 Skipping Mutations